Metrization and Simulation of Controlled Hybrid Systems

-The remainder of our paper is organized as follows.
-Section~\ref{sec:problem_formulation} contains definitions of the topological, metric, and dynamical system concepts used throughout the paper.
-We present our technique for metrization and relaxation of controlled hybrid systems in Section~\ref{sec:relaxation} and apply these constructions to define a metric for comparing trajectories in controlled hybrid systems.
-We then develop our algorithm for numerical simulation of controlled hybrid system executions in Section~\ref{sec:simulation}, where we apply our trajectory metric to prove uniform convergence of simulations to orbitally stable executions.
-The technique is illustrated in Section~\ref{sec:examples} using examples for accuracy, verification, and novel controlled hybrid system behavior.
+\paragraph*{Organization} Section~\ref{sec:problem_formulation} contains definitions of mathematical concepts of interest.
+Section~\ref{sec:relaxation} contains our technique for metrization and relaxation of controlled hybrid systems.
+In Section~\ref{sec:simulation} we develop an algorithm for numerical simulation and prove uniform convergence at a linear rate of simulations to orbitally stable executions.
+The technical and practical advantages of our techniques are illustrated in a series of examples in Section~\ref{sec:examples}.